 Are Silicones Safe in Haircare?

 Silicones and hair, specifically, have a complicated relationship.
-On one hand, they give your locks that addicting slippery-smooth feeling and keep them from poofing up at the first sign of moisture.
-On the other hand, according to DevaCurl director of product and development Bari Strohmenger, these silkening products actually weigh hair (especially curls) down and prevent other moisturizing ingredients from penetrating into your hair shaft, and, since most are not water-soluble, can lead to some pretty annoying build-up over time.
+For starters, they give your locks that addicting slippery-smooth feeling and keep them from poofing up at the first sign of moisture.
+However, according to DevaCurl director of product and development Bari Strohmenger, these silkening products actually weigh hair (especially curls) down and prevent other moisturizing ingredients from penetrating into your hair shaft.
+Since most are not water-soluble, it can lead to some pretty annoying build-up over time.
 Worst of all, it becomes something of a never-ending circle, as, according to Kinky-Curly founder Shelley Davis, these synthetic compounds can be difficult to wash out of hair, which only further prevents strands from becoming properly moisturized.
 In turn, this can cause your hair to respond one of two ways: It will get super dry and brittle due to the lack of moisture, or it will look overly greasy as a result of trying to produce more oil to make up for the deficit.
 So, if you’ve ever struggled with build-up at your roots and dry-looking ends, silicones could be to blame.
 Though, not just any silicones, but bad silicones (more on those, below).